smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

     cd templates
     code deployment.yaml
     ```
+16. Save changes and close the editor.

-17. Search for the `metadata` definition and update the values so that they match the following.
+18. Search for the `metadata` definition and update the values so that they match the following.
 You are replacing the line under annotations:

     ```yaml
     apiVersion: apps/v1